 Formerly known as ‘Veterans’, if you are aged 32 to 80, you can join our Master’s squad.
 It is very active, sociable group of rowers who train together regularly.
 Crews, organised by age and ability compete in regattas and head races.

-To find out more, please contact Masters Women’s Vice Captain, Helen Smith, or Men’s Masters Vice Captain, Dave Edwards.
+To find out more, please contact Masters Women’s Vice Captains, Amanda and Sarah, or Men’s Masters Vice Captain, Dave Edwards.

 The adaptive squad were voted the Paralympics GB Parasport Club of the Year in Dec 2020.
 This was a reward for following a basic principle: ‘if there’s a will, there’s usually a way, to get people rowing’